marcel-dempers/docker-development-youtube-series/course/content/operating-systems/scripting/bash/README.md

 echo "GIT $HOME/gitrepos vboxsf defaults,uid=1000,gid=1000,rw  0  0" | sudo tee -a /etc/fstab
 ```

+Above, the `mkdir` creates our directory we want to use as a mount point </br>
+The files we have on our machine will be mounted into this folder in the virtual server </br>
+The `mount` command performs the mount operation that will mount the `vboxsf` file system managed by VirtualBox called `GIT` (That we created with `vboxmanage`). </br>
+It will mount it to the newly created `~/gitrepos` directory. </br>
-Now we should be able to see our GIT repositories on our virtual server when running `ls ~/gitrepos`
+Now we should be able to see our GIT repositories on our virtual server when running `ls ~/gitrepos` </br>

+However when the server reboots, mount points are not persisted, so we need to create an entry in a special Linux file that defines mount points in Linux, called `etc/fstab` </br>

 Let's change folder to our GIT repo:

 ```